quinnkos/irreal-estate/README.md

 * Launch Minecraft.
 In 'Installations,' select the Forge installation, then press the 'Open Folder' icon to the right of the 'Play' button.
 In the window that pops up, locate the 'mods' folder (if this folder doesn't exist, create it).
 * Add the JAR file to the 'mods' folder.
 * Press 'Play.'
 Once Minecraft has launched, click on the 'Mods' tab and load UnrealEstate.

+### Instructions for Developers

+* If you haven't yet, install the Java Development Kit (JDK): https://www.oracle.com/java/technologies/downloads/
+* Download the Minecraft UnrealEstate Mod ZIP file via the 'Code' button near the top of this page.
+* Decompress minecraft-unrealestate-mod-main.zip and open the resulting folder in your IDE
+* In the Terminal tab, run the following command:
+    ```
+    ./gradlew build
+    ```
+* Once the previous task has completed successfully, run the following command:
+    ```
+    ./gradlew runClient
+    ```

 ## Future Additions